Assess the damage:

 At JFB Painting and Handyman Services, we focus on providing the comprehensive, reliable service that homeowners in the Georgina and Newmarket area expect.
 We know that every small job is important, and every repair contributes to the long-term value and health of your investment.

-Whether you need a full day of meticulous painting, an emergency repair for your sump pump, or simply need to check off those nagging items on your handyman for small jobs near me list, we deliver quality, insured work with transparent pricing.
+Whether you need a full day of meticulous painting, an emergency repair for your sump pump, or simply need to check off those nagging items on your handyman's list for small jobs near me, we deliver quality, insured work with transparent pricing.

 Our commitment to being the most reliable local handyman near me means we show up on time, communicate clearly, and treat your home with the utmost respect.